-Our conversations are archived in the Library of Congress in the American Folklife Center.
-Listen to the stories on the HairStories archive via Storycorps HERE
+Our conversations are archived through Storycorps in the Library of Congress at the American Folklife Center.
+Listen HERE

 Hair Stories Portraits

 The Hair Stories Portraits, collected in the mobile photo booth and in conjunction with one on one interviews, invite the viewer to participate by inverting the gaze back to the self.
 By seeing oneself from the back, participants might gain a perspective from which we rarely see ourselves, but are often seen.

 These hair portraits narrow our visual identity down to shape and texture.
 The simplification creates a space to consider how as human beings, we so often stereotype others based on appearances.